About Konstantin Monastyrsky

-Of course, I did all that, and the pain, discomfort, and flare-ups from hemorrhoids grew much worse, so in 1990, depressed and miserable, I gave up on doctors, and went to Barnes & Noble—a favorite “research” venue for take-charge individuals before the advent of the Internet.
+Of course, I did all that, and the pain, discomfort, and flare-ups from hemorrhoids grew much worse, so in 1990, depressed and miserable, I gave up on doctors and went to Barnes & Noble—a favorite “research” venue for take-charge individuals before the advent of the Internet.
 One book in particular — Fit For Life — described a situation very much like mine.
-It offered what, at that time, seemed like a logical solution: a vegetarian lifestyle with even more fiber and water.
+At that time, it offered what seemed like a logical solution: a vegetarian lifestyle with even more fiber and water.

 I willingly embraced this “promising” approach, and by 1994 I was twenty-four pounds overweight, clinically depressed, and suffering from a whole range of degenerative conditions specific to type 2 diabetes.
 The situation with IBS, constipation, and hemorrhoids degenerated, too.

-All along I kept loading up on carb-heavy juices, fruits, vegetables, breads, rice, and pasta.
-Various doctors administered blood tests, but, as often happens in younger patients, my “fasting plazma glucose” wasn‘t yet high enough to diagnose me as a diabetic, despite all the obvious signs—substantial weight gain, polyuria (frequent urination), dry mouth, constant tingling in the extremities, and a host of other less obvious symptoms of late stage type 2 diabetes.
+All along, I kept loading up on carb-heavy juices, fruits, vegetables, bread, rice, and pasta.
+Various doctors administered blood tests, but, as often happens in younger patients, my “fasting plasma glucose” wasn‘t yet high enough to diagnose me as a diabetic despite all the apparent signs.
+They included substantial weight gain, polyuria (frequent urination), dry mouth, constant tingling in the extremities, and a host of other less obvious symptoms of late-stage type 2 diabetes.

 — How could they have missed it? — Well, for several reasons, all of them pretty darn stupid:

-Because younger people still have a rather active central nervous system (CNS), and when they stop consuming carbohydrate-dense meals, drinks, and snacks before the test, the CNS brings the blood glucose down quite reliably, even among type 2 diabetics.
+- Because younger people still have a more active central nervous system (CNS).
+When they stop consuming carbohydrate-dense meals, drinks, and snacks before the test, the CNS brings the blood glucose down quite reliably for people with type 2 diabetes.

-Because many patients, including this one, are scared witless of needle pricks into their veins, and also by the possibility of a life-transforming diagnosis.
-Inevitably, by the time they reach the doctor‘s office, their stress hormones have surged up, and they experience stress-related low-blood sugar (hypoglycemia), as opposed to high blood sugar (hyperglycemia).
-This phenomenon is called the white coat effect.
+- Because many patients, including myself, are scared witless of needle pricks into their veins and the possibility of a life-transforming diagnosis.
+Inevitably, by the time they reach the doctor's office, their stress hormones have surged up.
+As a result, they experience hypoglycemia (low blood sugar) instead of hyperglycemia (high blood sugar).
+This phenomenon is called the white coat effect..

 Undiagnosed diabetes isn't as uncommon as you may think: